MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/faq.md

 ## What about extensibility and 3rd-party support?

-Windows Admin Center has a SDK available so that anyone can write their own extension.
+Windows Admin Center has an SDK available so that anyone can write their own extension.
 As a platform, growing our ecosystem and enabling partner extensibility has been a key priority since the beginning.
 [Read more about the Windows Admin Center SDK](..\extend\extensibility-overview.md).

 ## Can I manage Hyper-Converged Infrastructure with Windows Admin Center?